- We advise you to to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 Abdullah Bin Hozafa Al-Shami Avenue

-Riyadh KINGDOM OF SAUDI ARABIA
+Riyadh, KINGDOM OF SAUDI ARABIA

 The working week of the Embassy in Riyadh is Sunday to Thursday in accordance with local practice.
+See the Embassy website for information about opening hours and temporary closures that may affect service provision.

 If you are travelling to Bahrain, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register on-line or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.